Marcus Jackson: Professional career

-Wichita Wild

 Jackson signed to play indoor football for the Wichita Wild of the Indoor Football League (IFL) for the 2012 season.
 Jackson helped the Wild finish with an 8-6 record during the regular season, after the team started 0-4.
 Jackson threw for 19 touchdowns, as well as running in 3 more touchdowns.

-Texas Revolution

 Jackson played the 2013 indoor season with the expansion Texas Revolution, also of the IFL.
 The Revolution finished a disappointing 5-9.

-San Antonio Talons

 Jackson was signed by the San Antonio Talons of the Arena Football League just days prior to the Talon's final game of the season.
 Following practice, Jackson was named the backup to Robert Kent, but with Kent struggling during the game, Jackson came in for Kent, rushing for 3 touchdowns and throwing for another, upsetting the Philadelphia Soul.

-Wichita Falls Nighthawks

 In November 2014, Jackson signed with the Wichita Falls Nighthawks of the IFL.